Modern Methods used to maximise timber yield and lower impact on natural ecosystems.

 What does it mean to you?

-Engineering of the core provides extra stability of cost effective products with minimum waste.
+Engineering of the core provides extra stability and cost effective products with minimum waste.

 - Please note that the doors from the Supermodel range (by LPD) do not have 12mm (0.45") lippings.
 Generally these are 6mm (¼") allowing for up to 3mm (0.1") to be taken off any edge.
 This was clarified on 27-10-10 in an email from LPD